What is Trauma?

 What can cause Trauma?

 Trauma can be caused by one time events, such as an accident, injury, violent attack, natural disaster or a sudden death.
-Other events such as on-going stress, living in fear due to abuse, crime or battling a life-threatening illness, surgery, the breakup of a significant relationship, or a humiliating experience can all be triggers.
+Emotional trauma can begin in childhood.
+Events such as on-going stress, living in fear due to abuse, addiction, crime or battling a life-threatening illness, surgery, the breakup of a significant relationship, or a humiliating experience can all be triggers.

 Symptoms of Trauma